In a future world, vampires reign. Humans are blood cattle. And one girl will search for the key to save humanity.

 Faced with her own mortality, Allie becomes what she despises most.
 To survive, she must learn the rules of being immortal, including the most important: go long enough without human blood, and you will go mad.

 Then Allie is forced to flee into the unknown, outside her city walls.
 There she joins a ragged band of humans who are seeking a legend—a possible cure to the disease that killed off most of humankind and created the rabids, the mindless creatures who threaten humans and vampires alike.

 But it isn’t easy to pass for human.
 Especially not around Zeke, who might see past the monster inside her.
 And Allie soon must decide what—and who—is worth dying for.

-*Review Copy provided by Publisher, Harlequin Teen, for an honest review.
-All opinions expressed are my own.
+*Review Copy provided free of charge by the publisher in exchange for a fair review.
+All opinions expressed in this review are my own.